-Lecturers are required to dress professionally and cleanly.
-The dress should be appropriate for the occupation as the lecturers represent the SFL.
-The lecturers are kindly expected to pay more attention to their dress at special events hosted by the SFL or the university.
+Instructors are required to dress professionally and cleanly.
+The dress should be appropriate for the occupation as the instructors represent the SFL.
+The instructors are kindly expected to pay more attention to their dress at special events hosted by the SFL or the university.